Bomber Task Force Europe 20-2

-B-2A Spirit bombers assigned to the 509th Bomb Wing and an F-15C Eagle assigned to the 48th Fighter Wing conduct aerial operations in support of Bomber Task Force Europe 20-2 over the North Sea March 12, 2020.
-Bomber missions provide opportunities to train and work with NATO allies and theater partners in combined and joint operations and exercises.
+B-2A Spirit bombers assigned to the 509th Bomb Wing conduct aerial operations in support of Bomber Task Force Europe 20-2 over the North Sea March 12, 2020.
+Bomber missions enable aircrews to maintain a high state of readiness and proficiency, and validate U.S. global strike capability.
 (U.S. Air Force photo/ Master Sgt.
 Matthew Plew)

 |Date Taken: